YourFriendHowy/IT_portfolio/README.md

 # Welcome to Techpedia

 > [!faq] Notice
-> Some plugin features may not work properly due to limitations of Obsidian publish, the full vault, with plugin is available to clone at [Github](https://github.com/YourFriendHowy/IT_portfolio)
+> Some plugin features may not work properly due to limitations of Obsidian publish.
+The full vault, with all plugins is available to clone at [Github](https://github.com/YourFriendHowy/IT_portfolio)

 This vault is a structured and evolving archive of my: